Does ETF liquidity matter for investors?

 The Indian asset and wealth management industry laments the lack of liquidity in ETFs, encouraging investors to buy passive funds instead.
 But what is liquidity and does it matter?

-In the past few days, two papers have been issued to answer this.
+In the recent past, two papers have been issued to address this topic –

-The CFA Society India issued a report on ETFs generally with some recommendations to enhance liquidity –
+- The CFA Society India issued a report on ETFs generally with some recommendations to enhance liquidity – A Report on the Indian Exchange Traded Funds (ETF) Industry by CFA Society India

-Anubhav Srivastava, of Infinity Alternatives and an ETF expert, issued a primer on ETF liquidity –
+- Anubhav Srivastava, of Infinity Alternatives and an ETF expert, issued a primer on ETF liquidity – ETF Liquidity and Index Funds Primer

 MMI’s founder, Hansi Mehrotra, arranged a panel discussion through the CFA Society India to discuss both these points of view.
+Panelists included Anubhav Srivastava (formerly head of the ETF business at Motilal Oswal AMC), Vishal Jain (part of the founding team at Benchmark AMC, currently head of ETF business at Nippon AMC) and Sivanath Ramachandran (director of capital markets policy at the CFA Institute).
 The panel discussion was webcast live on 1 June 2020.

 The key points discussed –